shlatashlata485-lang/courses_Using-Python/README.md

   <img src="ac.png" width="850">
 </p>

-​4️⃣ Price vs. Popularity (The Value Factor) ​Observation: The "Price on Number of Subscribers" scatter plot reveals high student density across all price points, including premium courses priced at $200.
+​4️⃣ .Web Development Dominance (Market Demand) ​Observation: Based on the "Number of Reviews by Subject" chart, Web Development shows an overwhelming lead compared to other categories like Business, Design, and Musical Instruments.
-​Conclusion: Price is not the primary barrier to entry; Value and Quality are the real drivers.
-High-ticket courses still attract hundreds of thousands of subscribers if the perceived educational return is high.
+​Conclusion: This category is the platform's primary revenue engine.
+Marketing efforts and instructor partnerships should prioritize this field to maximize ROI and maintain market leadership.
 <p align="center">
   <img src="ad.png" width="850">
 </p>